-If you’re familiar with mastermind groups, you can think of group mentoring in a similar way.
+If you're familiar with mastermind groups, you can think of group mentoring similarly.
 Group mentoring entails interaction between mentors and mentees in a group setting.
-The collective gathering allows organizations to extend the benefits of mentoring to larger groups, exposing both mentors and mentees to a wider range of interaction, and thereby broadening the horizons of mentoring relations.
-Group mentoring exposes employees to a variety of learning opportunities, as well as promotes knowledge sharing and unity of behavior across the organization.
+The collective gathering allows organizations to extend the benefits of mentoring to larger groups, exposing both mentors and mentees to a broader range of interaction and thereby broadening the horizons of mentoring relations.
+It exposes employees to various learning opportunities and promotes knowledge sharing and unity of behavior across the organization.

-- Diversity: Group mentoring provides a diverse setting that brings together different cultures and perspectives.
+Group mentoring provides a diverse setting that brings together different cultures and perspectives.
 Mentors and mentees have the advantage of working with and learning from individuals with varied backgrounds, skill-sets, and emotions.
-This makes group mentoring all the more challenging, and that much more rewarding.
+It makes group mentoring all the more challenging and that much more rewarding.

-- Training method: Group mentoring is often defined as a classroom training method.
-It’s the only form of mentoring through which you can train and develop your workforce as a team.
+Group mentoring is often defined as a classroom training method.
+It's the only form of mentoring to train and develop your workforce as a team.

-- Junior mentoring: Younger mentees are most comfortable among peers who share their concerns and struggles.
+Younger mentees are most comfortable among peers who share their concerns and struggles.
 Group mentoring allows communication through collaboration and activity.
-This kind of environment is apt for youth mentoring where young mentees won’t feel pressured or singled out.
-Instead, they are able to learn together and from each other to grow in their careers.
+This kind of environment is apt for youth mentoring where young mentees won't feel pressured or singled out.
+Instead, they can learn together and from each other to grow in their careers.

-- Defining mentoring needs: Everyone learns differently, and despite the advantages of group mentoring, some employees will benefit more from one-on-one guidance.
-Group mentoring will allow you to determine which mentees thrive in a group setting and which ones would gain more from a one-on-one mentorship, thus helping you place employees in the programs they are best suited for.
+Everyone learns differently, and despite the advantages of group mentoring, some employees will benefit more from one-on-one guidance.
+Group mentoring will allow you to determine which mentees thrive in a group setting and which ones would gain more from one-on-one mentorship, thus helping you place employees in the programs they are best suited for.